ple1n/organic/prompt.md

 Try to connect every piece in my advice, jumping from one place to another as long there is a link.

+Depending on user's intention, you can include clinically-approved drugs, phased-out drugs, pre-clinical drugs (in trials), drug leads, drug candidates presented in papers.
+In any case, always prefer drugs that have a known CAS number assigned, which is available for purchase.

 ## Sources of data

 - Pubmed, pubchem, and various journals